 So blissfully and magically free.

-A world of swirling beautiful colors spun in her processor as a kind of wild light danced in her glittering silver optics that not even the dark tent of her visor could hide now as she leaned closer until her mouth was even with his damaged audios.
+A world of swirling beautiful colors spun in her processor as a kind of wild light danced in the glittering silver optics that not even the dark tint of her visor could hide now, as she leaned closer until her mouth was even with his damaged audios.

 "Help you, you say?"
 She giggled, pulled back, and then danced her long silver claws over his punctured chest.
 "No, I don't think I will."

 "Instead you're gonna help me, 'kay?"
-Her claws dug into his injured chest and he howled in pain making Jynx tilt her helm her webbed audio sensors standing to their full six inch height above her forehead, the two bright blue pieces of plating with the cobweb like network of highly sensitive wires and sensors now unfolded behind them picking up every delicious noise she could find.
+Her claws dug into his injured chest and he howled in pain, making Jynx tilt her helm.
+Her webbed audio sensors were standing to their full six inch height above her forehead, the two bright blue pieces of plating with the cobweb-like network of highly sensitive wires and sensors now unfolded behind them picking up every delicious noise she could find.
 "Who did this?"